What you are paying for when you buy a handcrafted work of art by an artisan?

 In some countries such as mine, you have to be registered in order to have the rights to practice your profession legally.
 This implies having to pay high monthly fees for social security insurances with no coverage in case of accident unless you pay even more in extra insurance.

-Just like you, the artisan has to pay for electricity, health insurance, phone and internet access, online payment processing commission(s ), marketing , workshop rental and related and other insurances, advertisements, photography, website fees, buying and maintenance of tools, replacement parts, packaging and much, much more!
+Just like you, the artisan has to pay for electricity, health insurance, phone and internet access, online payment processing commission(s ), marketing , workshop rental and related and other insurances, advertisements, photography, website fees and much, much more!

 Thank you for choosing to support small business and buying handmade.
 This means the world to us, the artisans!